IshanLahiru/JavaScript-iCM_102-103/README.md

 [Mozilla Developer Network (MDN) JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).
 [W3Schools JavaScript Tutorial](https://www.w3schools.com/js/).

-If you have any questions or need assistance, you can reach out to me at [076-8774386].
+If you have any questions or need assistance, you can reach out to me at [076-8774386 (Whatsapp)].

 I hope you find this JavaScript lesson series valuable on your journey to becoming a skilled software engineer!